 At the 42:55 minute mark of the film: Sean's previously severed left index finger, which was wrapped in a bloody bandage, appears to be intact while grasping Mark's shoulder during the discussion at the base of the stairs.
 See more »

-Performed by (Patti Austin)
+Performed by Moon

 17 of 24 people found this review helpful.